December 17, 2013

-Since December 2010, Californians have been able to use a self-service, online application for Healthy Families and Medi-Cal for Families.
-Health-e-App Public Access offers faster, more convenient access to public insurance.
+Since December 2010, Californians have had access to a self-service online application for Healthy Families and Medi-Cal for Families.
+Health-e-App Public Access offers lessons for other online enrollment efforts, including the ACA marketplaces.

 Medi-Cal is the main source of health insurance for one in five Californians.
 This report provides an overview of the program's key features, describes how the program is evolving, and examines the challenges ahead.

 In 2008, Oregon held a lottery to expand its Medicaid program.
 Research finds the first two years of coverage increased individuals' health care access and use, lowered out-of-pocket costs and medical debt, and improved mental health, but did not improve health in other areas.

 This map of grantees shows the breadth of Innovation Center investments in California working to test innovative payment and care delivery models to reduce costs and maintain or improve quality of care for recipients of Medicare, Medicaid, and CHIP.